 A New Orleans rap prodigy whose dizzying wordplay, mixtape dominance, and entrepreneurial hustle reshaped the sound and business of hip-hop in the 2000s.

-Lil Wayne didn't just enter hip-hop; he was bred by it, signed to Cash Money Records as a pre-teen and sharpening his skills in the Hot Boys collective.
-But his true arrival was a volcanic creative outburst.
-In the mid-2000s, he embarked on a now-legendary run of mixtapes, most notably the 'Dedication' and 'Da Drought' series, where he unleashed a torrent of new rhymes over other artists' beats.
-His style was revolutionary: a raspy, melodic flow packed with surreal metaphors, puns, and a raw, unedited energy that made every verse an event.
-This period cemented his reputation as rap's most formidable lyricist and built unprecedented hype for his 2008 album 'Tha Carter III,' a commercial juggernaut.
-Beyond the music, he built Young Money Entertainment into a powerhouse label, launching careers and asserting his independence.
-His influence is audible in the melodic, punchline-heavy style of countless rappers who followed.
+Lil Wayne signed to Cash Money Records as a pre-teen and sharpened his skills in the Hot Boys collective.
+In the mid-2000s, he unleashed the 'Dedication' and 'Da Drought' mixtape series, a torrent of new rhymes over other artists' beats.
+His style featured a raspy, melodic flow packed with surreal metaphors and raw energy.
+This period built unprecedented hype for his 2008 album 'Tha Carter III,' a commercial juggernaut.
+He built Young Money Entertainment into a powerhouse label, launching careers and asserting his independence.
+His influence appears in the melodic, punchline-heavy style of countless rappers who followed.

 1981–1996